 - Xunantunich – Cayo District.
 Important Mayan city of Classical era, 200 – 900 AD.
 Contains numerous buildings, the best known is the 40 m tall El Castillo pyramid.
 Also site of legends: even the present name of this site stems from deterrent ghost – white dressed women with red glowing eyes seen at El Castillo.

 - Swing Bridge in Belize – Belize City.
 The only manually operated swing bridge in the world still in function.
 Built in Liverpool and transported here in 1923, spans Belize River.

 Described landmarks of Belize

-Although Belize is small country, here are located numerous outstanding and surprising monuments.
-Country has at least four important features making it very special regarding the natural and cultural heritage:
+Although Belize is a small country, here are located numerous outstanding and surprising monuments.
+The country has at least four important features making it very special regarding the natural and cultural heritage:

 - 1. Area of Belize was a part of the realm of one of the greatest ancient civilizations – Maya;

-- 2. Most of the country consists of carbonate rock and in tropical climate here are on-going active karst processes – country contains huge amount of very diverse caves and sinkholes;
+- 2. Most of the country consists of carbonate rock and in tropical climate here are on-going active karst processes – country contains a wealth of very diverse caves and sinkholes;

 - 4. Some of the largest coral reefs are lining the coastline of Belize.